jh36714753/Learning_Non-Ideal_Single_Vortex_Flows/README.md

 ## Trying your own video
 We assume the input is a Numpy array of shape `[num_frames], 256, 256, 3`, with the last dimension representing RGB pixel values between 0.0 and 1.0, located in `data/[your_name_here]/imgs.npy`.
 For fluid videos with boundaries (like in our real-world examples), it is required that a Numpy array of shape `256, 256` representing the signed distance field to the boundary be supplied in `data/[your_name_here]/sdf.npy`.
 We assume the signed distance has a unit of pixels.

-For videos of higher dynamical complexity, we also encourage playing around with the number of vortex particles used.
-Currently, this is determined by the `vorts_num_x` and `vorts_num_y` parameters in `train.py` hard coded to 4, which might need to be increased as needed.

 ## Reference

 https://github.com/yitongdeng-projects/learning_vortex_dynamics_code